duythucvnu/Authentication/README.md

 - **Verify Explicitly:** MFA with email OTP and facial biometrics
 - **Least Privilege Access:** Only valid users access system resources
 - **Assume Breach:** All access is re-verified; spoof attempts are blocked

-## 🧠 Future Improvements

-- Add voice-based authentication
-- Integrate role-based access control (RBAC)
-- Web deployment with Flask or FastAPI

-## 📄 License

-This project is licensed under the MIT License.